A golden cauliflower steak served with creamy orange and tahini dressing and fresh homemade hazelnut and spice dukkah.

 - Once the sesame seeds and spices have cooled, tip them into the food processor, add peppercorns and salt, and pulse until blitzed to a coarse powder.
 Tip this mixture into the bowl with the hazelnuts and stir to combine.
 Store in an airtight container.

-- Heat a large frypan (skillet) to a medium/high heat and add 1 tbsp of olive oil to the pan.
+- Heat a large frypan (skillet) to a medium/high heat and add 1 tablespoon of olive oil to the pan.
 Cook cauliflower steaks one at a time, for a few minutes on each side until well coloured.
 Add more olive oil for each steak.
 Transfer browned steaks onto a baking tray, season with a little salt and cook for another 15 minutes in the oven, until fork tender.

 - Make the dressing while the cauliflower is cooking.
 Put all dressing ingredients into a small blender (I used my stick blender) and whizz to combine.
 Taste and adjust seasoning if required.